Sports Betting in Hawaii: Latest Legalization News

 When could sports betting go live in Hawaii?

 Hawaii has no existing gambling infrastructure or regulatory body.
-The bill assigns oversight to the Department of Law Enforcement or possibly the Department of Commerce and Consumer Affairs, depending on final negotiations, and neither currently has experience with gambling operations.
+The 2025 bill assigned oversight to the Department of Law Enforcement or possibly the Department of Commerce and Consumer Affairs, depending on final negotiations, neither of which has experience with gambling operations.
+An ambitious timeline of summer 2025 had been targeted, but after the efforts came to a halt in the committee, there will be no launch this year.

 Legal gambling options today in Hawaii